fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/troubleshootings.md

 ### 4. **How to restart the Generator**

 Confirm that the Source is set to active.
 Click "Launch" > "Run currentry saved Client in Client Launcher (RTC)" in "TrainingDataGeneratorClient" to open the Data Generator in a browser.
 Click the _Start Generator_ button.
-Data generation will start.
+Data generation will restart.

 ![RestartRTC](../../imgs/troubleshootings/Restart_Data.generator.gif)